 But on industrial farms, turkeys never know the comfort of a natural environment or the satisfaction of instinctual behaviors.
 In natural conditions, baby turkeys would stay with their mothers for up to five months, but turkeys on commercial farms never experience the security or nurturing they instinctively long for.
 Eggs are collected from traumatized breeding hens and hatched in incubators.
 The unmothered, frightened hatchlings are then transported to larger facilities where they spend the remaining portion of their brief, miserable lives.
 With up to 75,000 individuals crammed into a single shed, each turkey is given as little as 2.5 square feet of space, enduring confinement, crowding, disease, and abuse.
-Between 250 and 300 million turkeys are raised for slaughter every year in the U.S. – more than 46 million turkeys are slaughtered for Thanksgiving alone.

 If you’ve never gotten a glimpse of what the four to five months of a commercial turkey’s life is like, you owe it to yourself (and to them) to watch the videos below.
 It’s undeniable — there’s misery at every stage.
 You can also read more about the life and death of turkeys raised for food at our Learn page for turkeys.
 Turkeys are individuals with distinctive personalities who form caring familial and social relationships, and whose lives are as dear to them as ours are to us.
 We have no nutritional need to consume turkeys or any animals, so when we kill them, or pay others to kill them, for food we don’t need, we are harming and killing animals for pleasure, which goes against core values most of us hold in common.
 Compassion is consistent, and turkeys deserve our compassion just as all beings do.